 GI Film Festival, Washington DC, May 24-28, 2017

 Southern Shorts Awards, Roswell GA, April 14-15, 2017 - WINNER OF BEST DOCUMENTARY and BEST SCREENPLAY

 Annapolis Film Festival, Annapolis MD, March 30-April 2, 2017

 Ojai Film Festival, CA, November 4-11, 2016 - "Although The Last Ring Home didn't win an award, it was received very favorably by our audience, and all who saw it were quite moved."

 Charleston International Film Festival, SC, November 2-6, 2016 - WINNER OF BEST FOREIGN FILM

 The Last Ring Home has aired on American public television stations, including World Channel and PBS, across the USA, on every Memorial Day weekend since 2016.
-If you feel so inclined, please contact your local PBS station to request if they will air it again.
+If you feel so inclined, please contact your local PBS station to request that they air it again!

 On November 11, 2016, the film premiered on television in the following markets: